 - Visits take place across the Key Stages and we have excellent links with a local Synagogue and Mosque.
 Year 7 undertake Humanities afternoons where they visit and experience a range of local sites and activities to support their understanding.
 These include visits to a local Church, Pershore Abbey and Worcester Cathedral.
 They take part in activities which include Pilgrimage and Monks Role Play.

-- Key stage 4/5 students have the opportunity to take part in extended visits with a cross curricula theme to places like Krakow in Berlin and Anne Frank’s House in Amsterdam to consider the Holocaust.
+- Key stage 4/5 students have the opportunity to take part in extended visits with a cross curricular theme to places like Krakow in Berlin and Anne Frank’s House in Amsterdam to consider the Holocaust.

 - AQA Religious Studies A (Short Course)

-Religion, Philosophy and Ethical themes are also explored through the skills based ASDAN course and within PSHE in Key stage 4
+Religion, Philosophy and Ethical themes are also explored through the skills based ASDAN course and within PSHE in Key Stage 4